Course Offerings 25/26

 Erying Qin is a PhD student at UCL Linguistics working on experimental pragmatics, which aims to use methodologies drawn from experimental psychology to investigate current theories of semantics and pragmatics for human language.
 Her doctoral work focuses on scalar inferences for different scalar words, particularly for paucal quantifiers.

-Pragmatics is the branch of linguistics concerned with context-dependent meaning, compared to semantics that deals with the meaning of words and sentences in isolation.
-As a relatively new research area, experimental pragmatics is a subfield of pragmatics that uses empirical, experimental methods to study how meaning is shaped by factors like the speaker's intentions, the listener's interpretation, the context of the conversation, and social norms.
-In this module, we consider examples of research topics in experimental pragmatics and cognitive mechanisms (e.g., reaction time, working memory load) which are used to investigate theories in pragmatics research.
+Pragmatics is the branch of linguistics concerned with context-dependent meaning, in contrast to semantics, which deals with the meaning of words and sentences in isolation.
+As a relatively new research area, experimental pragmatics is a subfield of pragmatics that uses empirical, experimental methods to study how meaning is shaped by factors such as the speaker's intentions, the listener's interpretation, the context of the conversation, and social norms.
+In this module, we consider examples of research topics in experimental pragmatics (e.g., scalar inferences, negation, and questions) as well as the cognitive mechanisms used to investigate theories in pragmatics.

 Day 1: Introduction to experimental pragmatics

 In the first half of this session, we will introduce experimental pragmatics and its research topics in general.
-If time permits, we will take a glance at the concept of Scalar Inference (or Scalar Implicature, if you like), which is one of the commonly-studied pragmatic phenomena.
+In the second half, we will examine a commonly studied pragmatic phenomenon, Scalar Inference (or Scalar Implicature), along with the corresponding experimental studies.

 This session will present various experimental findings and review current accounts of negation processing.
 Why are negative sentences generally more demanding to process than affirmative ones?
 How can we explain this difficulty?
 Specifically, we will explore the extra cognitive effort required to interpret negative sentences and examine the role that positive arguments play in this process.

-In this session, we will evaluate the dynamic pragmatic view of negation processing, drawing on evidence from various experimental pragmatics tasks.
-In particular, we will focus on one negation and the sentence-picture verification task.
-Additionally, we will review many factors at play in verification tasks when negation is involved, highlighting how these factors may influence processing.
+In this session, we will introduce and evaluate the dynamic pragmatic view of negation processing, drawing on evidence from various experimental pragmatics tasks.
+In particular, we will focus on a study of the sentence-picture verification task.
+Additionally, we will review many factors at play in verification tasks when negation is involved, highlighting how these factors may influence the processes in negation comprehension.

 Syntax | NP Ellipsis